pablo-iglesias/Kubernetes-settings/README.md

 | [gke](gke)           | Google Kubernetes Engine |      3 |  MySQL             |

 ### Watch for the Dockerfile in this folder
-It will generate a Docker image with an environment ready to compile and launch the microservice The resulting image has been pushed to docker hub with the tag **pabeagle/pablo:latest** All the settings use this image to deploy the containerized app It does the following things sequentially
+It will generate a Docker image with an environment ready to compile and launch the microservice.
+The resulting image has been pushed to docker hub with the tag **pabeagle/pablo:latest**.
+All the settings use this image to deploy the containerized app

+It does the following things sequentially
 1. Install Java & JDK
 2. Install GIT